Eagle Community School

 Project 2.
 Fresh Eyes On Ice

 ECS Students are participating in a citizen science project with UAF scientists.
-They are monitoring snow and ice depths on the Yukon River and Long Lake in Eagle Village.
-Students report their data to a website that disseminates the information to NASA, the National Weather Service, and other entities that are monitoring global climate change.
-Students make observations about the Yukon River freeze up. and break up periods with a drone supplied by UAF.
-There is also a permanently mounted camera along the river bank. that submits a photo daily.
+They are monitoring snow and ice depths on the Yukon River.
+Students report their data to a website that disseminates the information to NASA, the National Weather Service, NOAA, USGS, TCC, and other entities monitoring global climate change.
+Students make observations about the Yukon River freeze-up. and break -up periods with a drone supplied by UAF.
+There is also a permanently mounted camera along the riverbank that submits a photo daily.

 Student participation in this program is voluntary.